-2.1.7 Risks related to the operations, business and reputation of the Group may have a material adverse effect on the Group's business, results of operations, financial position and/or prospects
+2.1.6 Risks related to the operations, business and reputation of the Group

 Operational risk is understood as the risk of loss that the Group may incur which results from inefficient or deficient internal procedures in the Group, from human or systemic errors or from external events, including legal risks.
 Model risk, which is the risk of loss that the Group may incur as a consequence of decisions based mainly on output from internal models and occurring due to errors in the development, implementation or use of such models, is also defined as operational risk.